From podcasts to in-depth discussion and reviews, here's where we take a look at the Irish films released or broadcast in 2026.

 Celtic Utopia is a feature documentary that tells the story of a new Ireland, following a resurgent wave of alternative folk and traditional musicians who are making music 'to scare priests and politicians.'
 As they produce their strange new sounds, they are redefining and problematising the form and reshaping the culture in their own image.
 The bold, outspoken and humorous young musicians pass the narrative to each other as the film progresses, just as they would pass the melody to each other in a traditional music session.

-Featuring: The Mary Wallopers, The Deadlians, Poor Creature, Negro Impacto, and Lankum
+FEATURING: The Mary Wallopers, The Deadlians, Poor Creature, Negro Impacto, and Lankum

 Moscow Nights